manueme/ray-tracing-research/README.md

 ### Assimp

+The following scripts will clone (https://github.com/assimp/assimp) and build Assimp.
+Don't forget to check recent issues on Windows/Linux building if the process fails, you can always checkout to the last stable tag release, for example [v5.0.1](https://github.com/assimp/assimp/commit/8f0c6b04b2257a520aaab38421b2e090204b69df)

+CMake will take care of the rest, if you change the generator make sure to also update the paths in the Assimp section of the CMakeLists.txt to target the new libraries

 #### Windows

 Run `build_assimp_windows.bat`

-The script will clone (https://github.com/assimp/assimp) and build Assimp.
-Don't forget to check recent issues on Windows building if the process fails, you can always checkout to the last stable tag release, for example [v5.0.1](https://github.com/assimp/assimp/commit/8f0c6b04b2257a520aaab38421b2e090204b69df)

-CMake will take care of the rest, if you change the generator make sure to also update the paths in the Assimp section of the CMakeLists.txt to target the new libraries

 #### Linux

+Run `build_assimp_linux.sh`

+### CUDA (only required for to run the denoiser app)

-Install Assimp from repository package
+Install the CUDA SDK from [Cuda Zone](https://developer.nvidia.com/cuda-zone)

-`sudo apt-get install libassimp-dev assimp-utils`
+### Optix (only required for to run the denoiser app)

+Install Optix 7.2 from the [NVIDIA Developer page](https://developer.nvidia.com/designworks/optix/download), you will probably need an NVIDIA developer account for this.

+#### Linux

+By default the **Find OptiX** will look for `OPTIX_PATH` as an environment variable with the installation path or into _"~/NVIDIA-OptiX-SDK-7.2.0-linux64"_.
+You can change the path defined in `cmake/FindOptiX.cmake`.

+#### Windows

+By default the **Find OptiX** will look for `OPTIX_PATH` as an environment variable with the installation path or into "_C:/ProgramData/NVIDIA Corporation/OptiX SDK 7.2.0"_, Optix should be installed there by default, if not, you can change the path defined in `cmake/FindOptiX.cmake`.

 ## Assets